Geydar Dzhemal

-He was also the Co-chairman and member of the Presidium of the Russian Social Movement "Russian Islamic Heritage", permanent member of the Popular Arab and Islamic Congress, one of the founders and a member of the Coordinating Council of the Left Front, member of The Other Russia.
+He was also the Co-chairman and member of the Presidium of the Russian Social Movement "Russian Islamic Heritage", permanent member of the Popular Arab and Islamic Congress, as well as one of the founders and a member of the Coordinating Council of the Left Front, part of The Other Russia.
 He took part in the Dissenters' March.

 Early life and education

 Dzhemal was born on 6 November 1947 in Moscow.
 His father was the Azerbaijani artist Dzakhid Dzemal, who is believed to be a descendant of Hulagu Khan.
 His mother was Irina Shapovalova, a well-known equestrian and horse trainer descended from the noble Shepelev family.
 His parents divorced when he was very young and he was raised by his maternal grandparents.
 Dzhemal's maternal grandfather, Igor Shapovalov, was a professor of German philosophy, as well as the director of the Maly Theatre and First Deputy Minister of Culture of the Soviet Union.

 In 1965, after graduation from school, Dzhemal entered the Institute of Oriental Languages at Moscow State University, but a year later was expelled for "bourgeois nationalism".
 He later took a job as an editor at the "Medicine" Publishing House, where he met a Moscow State University graduate, Ilya Moskvin.
-He worked at the "Medicine" as an editor and edited many books on psychiatry.